obaidy/tradebot/README.md

 ## Process Automation

-- `npm run walkforward` executes the staged backtest → walk-forward workflow described in `configs/walkforward.json`.
-Adjust the JSON to list successive regimes/windows you want to validate; each stage can override env vars (e.g., `GRID_STEPS`, `TP`).
+- `npm run walkforward` now enumerates every JSON config under `configs/walkforward/` (or the legacy `configs/walkforward.json`) and writes per-strategy reports to `reports/releases/<id>/walkforward/`.
+Set `RELEASE_ID` to group the outputs for CI runs or local dry-runs.
-- `npm run deploy:paper` builds the project and launches `node dist/index.js` with `PAPER_MODE=true` for canary validation.
-Logs/metrics go to the same dashboard/Prometheus endpoints.
+- `npm run deploy:paper` builds the project, runs the bot with `PAPER_MODE=true`, records the result at `reports/releases/<id>/paper-canary.json`, and respects `CANARY_TIMEOUT_MS` (default 10 minutes) to avoid hanging workflows.
-- `npm run deploy:live` requires `PROMOTE_CONFIRM=I_ACKNOWLEDGE_RISK` and ensures `PAPER_MODE` is not true before launching live.
-This reuses the built artifact for reproducibility.
+- `npm run deploy:live` refuses to run unless `PROMOTE_CONFIRM=I_ACKNOWLEDGE_RISK` and a successful paper canary report is present for the same `RELEASE_ID`.
+Results land in `reports/releases/<id>/live-deploy.json`.
 - Structured JSON logs can be ingested via `LOG_INGEST_WEBHOOK` (POST per log entry) for centralized pipelines.
 - Dashboard: visit `http://localhost:${DASHBOARD_PORT}` for an HTML snapshot of the latest run, open orders, guard state, and realized P&L (JSON available at `/api/status`).

 ### Release cadence (suggested)

-1. Run `npm run walkforward` for regression screening (commit artifacts/results as needed).
+1. Follow the steps in `docs/release-runbook.md` — trigger the **Release Pipeline** workflow with a `release_tag` once the milestone board is green.
-2. Execute `npm run test` and `npm run build` (CI already enforces this on push/PR via `.github/workflows/ci.yml`).
+2. Review uploaded walk-forward artefacts (`walkforward-<release>.zip`) and canary summaries from the workflow run.
-3. Launch `npm run deploy:paper`; monitor metrics/logs and the live verification checklist outputs.
+3. Approve the production environment gate when the paper canary has `status: "passed"` and stakeholders sign off.
-4. If the canary passes and stakeholders approve, promote with `npm run deploy:live` using a fresh terminal and explicit confirmation variable.
+4. After the live job completes, update `docs/release-notes/<release_tag>.md` using the template and circulate to clients.
-5. Capture key telemetry snapshots (metrics scrape, dashboard `/api/status`) and record the run id in release notes.
+5. Capture key telemetry snapshots (metrics scrape, dashboard `/api/status`) for historical comparison.

 ## Selling & GTM strategy (how to sell this bot as a product / membership)
 Below is a concise, ruthless go-to-market plan so you can turn this bot into recurring revenue.